-Holly Corfield Carr is a poet and writer based in Bristol and Cambridge, UK.
+Holly Corfield Carr is a poet, writer and researcher.

-Holly teaches for the Poetry School and has led writing workshops for Bristol Zoo, Royal West of England Academy, the British Ceramics Biennial and with young writers in schools and libraries across the UK.
-Holly is also a Special Supervisor in English at Newnham College, Cambridge.
+Holly also teaches for Arvon, the Poetry School and has led writing workshops for Bristol Zoo, Royal West of England Academy, the British Ceramics Biennial and with young writers in schools and libraries across the UK.